msuhanov/regf/Windows registry file format specification.md

 0x0001|Name is an ASCII string (otherwise it is a UTF-16LE string)

 #### Key security
-Key security item has the following structure:
+The *Key security item* has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---